amber-h/ghc_katas/README.md

 # ruby

-You will need ruby and bundle installed for these katas
+You will need ruby and bundle installed for these katas.

 ```run tests```